evmos/evmos/docs/developers/guides/trace_transactions.md

 :::warning
-**Note**: `debug.traceTransaction` must be invoked from within the [Geth](https://geth.ethereum.org/) console, although it can be invoked from outside the node using JSON-RPC (eg. using Curl), as seen in the [following section](#json-rpc-debugtrace-endpoints).
+**Note**: `debug.traceTransaction` must be invoked from within the [Geth](https://geth.ethereum.org/) console, although it can be invoked from outside the node using JSON-RPC <!-- markdown-link-check-disable-next-line -->
+(e.g. using Curl), as seen in the [following section](#json-rpc-debugtrace-endpoints).
 If developers want to use `debug.traceTransaction` as it is used here, maintenance of a node is required, so see [this document](../../validators/quickstart/run_node.md).
 :::